Stanford-Online/js-input-samples/matching_accessible/README.md

 ### Matching, Accessible ###

 #### Overview ####
 This implements a standard matching exercise of the "draw the lines to match things on the left with things on the right" sort (though without actually drawing lines).
 It handles both text and images, and does one-to-one and many-to-many matching.
 The correct answer is hidden from students via python in the problem XML.
+Partial credit is assigned by default: users get +1 point for each correct match and -1 points for each incorrect match (scaled to the number of points in the problem).
+The problem as a whole is marked correct if the score is over 0.

 In addition, this problem has a version that is accessible to blind and partially sighted users who are employing a screen reader.

 Student state is recorded via Logger.log() when a grade is calculated, but not at other times.